orbific/OralHistoryGenerator/DIARY.md

 ## 2024-11-12
 * Time: 0.25 hour, total 12.75 hours
 * Continuing with the refactoring, trying to complete that.
 Probably doing too much in one go
+* Fixing refactoring from dividing up the two types of book

 ## 2024-11-11
 * Time: 0.75 hour, total 12.5 hours